gwdistsys18/dist-sys-practice/Technical Report and Practice Round 2.md

 Before the next step I need to introduce the IDE Controller of Virtual Box.
 Usually the hard dist is built into the virtual machine and when a user accesses it, it presents as "real" storage of the machine.
 The idea of accessing the SAM file without going through the windows operating system is to attach the windows virtual machine to the kali linux as a hard drive.

+I downloaded kali-linux iso and I went to storage in settings of Windows 7 virtual machine.  settings -> General -> Basic, change the Version to Other Windows (64 bit).
+And then I went to Settings -> Storage where I can set up the attibutes of IDE Controller.
+Set kali-linux as the IDE Primary Master and set the windows 7 as IDE Primary Slave.

+I opened the windows 7 virtual machine and it appeared as the interface of kali-linux.
+Now the hard disk of the Windows 7 virtual machine is a part of the hard disk of kali linux.
+I located the SAM file in media/root/Windows 7/Windows/systems32/cinfig.

 I used the terminal of kali linux to run pwdump on the SAM file and put the output in a txt tile named WinHash.txt.

 ```pwdump SYSTEM SAM > /root/Desktop/WinHash.txt```